RichardRed0x/politeia-digest/issue-057.md

 **[Decred Journal and Politeia Digest 2023](https://proposals.decred.org/record/9e68dca)**

-Published March 4 by bee, last edited March 6 | 11 comments
+Published Mar 4 by bee, last edited Mar 6 | 11 comments

 This proposal requests a budget of $40,000 for 12 months of producing Decred Journal and Politeia Digest, with a 90/10 split in budget between these.
-Spending figures for the previous period were reported; the total spent was $25,570, which was 77% of the proposal's limit, and it was spent mostly on the Journal ($24,050) with only 4% spent on Politeia Digest (6%).
+Spending figures for the previous period were reported; the total spent was $25,570, which was 77% of the proposal's limit, and it was spent mostly on the Journal ($24,050) with only $1,520 spent on Politeia Digest (6%).
 It was a relatively quiet year for Politeia, with only 6 issues of PD being published in the 9 month period covered by the previous proposal.
 Some figures were reported for an average 2022 issue, ~4,400 words and 220 links to sources.

 **[Cointelegraph Content Proposal](https://proposals.decred.org/record/ff64137)**

-Published March 4 by mattyleight, last edited March 13 | 55 comments
+Published Mar 4 by mattyleight, last edited Mar 13 | 55 comments

 This proposal requests $50,000 for a package of content to be published on Cointelegraph's website and other channels, with $25,000 to be paid up front before work begins and another $25,000 after the first month of collaboration - @exitus and @tivra are named as the Decred representatives who would facilitate the relationship.
-The content would be delivered over 4-6 weeks and include: one spotlight article and one interview article, each to be pinned on the main page for 24 hours, featured in the related news section and shared on Cointelegraph's twitter and telegram - and also a twitter spaces with live tweeting, and after talking to some community members on a livestream they decided to add a free press release, usually valued at $8,000.
+The content would be delivered over 4-6 weeks and include: one spotlight article and one interview article, each to be pinned on the main page for 24 hours, featured in the related news section and shared on Cointelegraph's Twitter and Telegram - and also a Twitter Spaces with live tweeting, and after talking to some community members on a livestream they decided to add a free press release, usually valued at $8,000.
 The budget is broken down into a main part of $47K, with an additional $3K classified as "volatility protection", effectively a surcharge for accepting DCR as payment.

 This proposal has some interesting comments and discussions. @jy-p [explained](https://proposals.decred.org/record/ff64137/comments/19) the history between Decred and Cointelegraph, starting with a hit piece when Decred launched published by a pseudonymous author and followed by a ghosting when efforts were made to connect and find out what was behind the coverage.
 There is a [comment](https://proposals.decred.org/record/ff64137/comments/16) from someone claiming to be a former Cointelegraph employee who claims the most crypto savvy staff have been laid off in recent months and Cointelegraph has embraced increasingly dubious crypto projects as advertising partners.
 Many of the other comments probe aspects of the proposal offering, and through this interaction and similar on a livestream many details have been added to the proposal.